Faces of Death: Sequels

+Additional "sequels"

 Faces of Death V and Faces of Death VI were released in the mid-90s, and are compilations made up entirely of highlights from the first four movies, with no new footage, intentionally released in countries where the original movies were banned.
 The first three featured Carr as "Dr. Gröss", although The Worst of Faces of Death (released between installments III and IV and consisting of highlights from the first three installments) instead featured Schwartz's brother, James Schwartz, as "Dr. Louis Flellis".
 Flellis explains that he accidentally killed "Dr. Gröss" while operating on him the prior week.
 However, in Faces of Death IV, Flellis explains the absence of Dr. Gröss by stating that he had killed himself, having been driven insane as a result of witnessing so much death.

-Also released with the title Faces of Death VII, was a condensed version of Anton LaVey's 1989 film Death Scenes; and another assemblage of stock footage titled Faces of Death part 7 was released as an online file sometime during the late 1990s.
+Also released with the title Faces of Death VII, was a condensed version of Nick Bougas's 1989 film Death Scenes, hosted by Church of Satan founder Anton LaVey; and another assemblage of stock footage titled Faces of Death part 7 was released as an online file sometime during the late 1990s.

 Faces of Death 8 followed soon after.
 Released only in Germany, and made by unknown individuals, it is a collection of mostly unrelated gore scenes from around the world, with no narration, and no on-screen credits, aside from its title.

+Reboot

 In May 2021, it was reported that Legendary Entertainment had purchased the rights to the film, and a remake was in development, with filmmakers Isa Mazzei and Daniel Goldhaber attached to direct.
 The film will star Barbie Ferreira and Dacre Montgomery.
+Josie Totah was later announced to have joined the cast with Ferreira and Montgomery, with filming starting April 2023.
+Singer Charli XCX also joined the cast in a small role.
+The reboot will be a narrative film, surrounding an online moderator finding obscene content.

 Legal cases

 In June 1985, mathematics teacher Bart Schwarz showed the film to his class at Escondido High School in Escondido, California.
 Two of his students, Diane Feese and Sherry Forget, claimed they were so traumatized by the film that they both "developed an unnatural fear of dying and suffered emotional distress."
 The families of the two girls sued the school district and received a combined $100,000 settlement ($57,500 for Feese and $42,500 for Forget).
 Schwarz was suspended from the school for 15 days without pay, but was not fired.

-In November 1986, Canton High 14-year-old Rod Matthews bludgeoned his classmate Shaun Ouilette to death with a baseball bat.
-Matthews claimed the idea to kill Ouilette was conceived after he viewed Faces of Death, as he was curious about what it would be like to actually kill someone.
+In November 1986, 14-year-old Rod Matthews of Canton, Massachusetts bludgeoned his Canton High School classmate Shaun Ouillette to death with a baseball bat.
+Matthews claimed the idea to kill Ouillette was conceived after he viewed Faces of Death, as he was curious about what it would be like to kill someone.
 He had shown previous signs of mental illness.
 Matthews was sentenced to life in prison, with parole eligibility after 15 years.
-In February 2022, he was denied parole for the fourth time.
+In November 2024, he was granted parole on his fifth appeal.